yilin2718/search-product-reviews-weaviate/README.md

 # How to use

 1 Start up Weaviate: docker-compose up -d.
 Once completed, Weaviate is running on http://localhost:8081.
 2 Install requirements: pip install -r requirements.txt 3 Run python import.py or use schema_import.ipynb to import 500 item of product id ('asin') and title to Weaviate. ( under construction. )

 4 Navigate to console.semi.technology, connect to http://localhost:8081, navigate to the query module

+5 Query example : get list of product title and id

+    {
+      Get {
+        Product  {
+          title
+          asin
+          }
+        }

+    }

 # search-product-reviews-weaviate
 semantic search though amazon product utilizing reviews and descriptions